-- 89. The conventional and index-linked gilt auction programme in any year may be supplemented between auctions by official sales of gilts by the DMO via mini-tenders.
-The purpose of these operations will be to contribute to meeting the Government's net financing requirement.
+90. The conventional and index-linked gilt auction programme in any year may be supplemented between auctions by official sales of gilts by the DMO via mini-tenders.
 Mini-tenders will typically be around half the size (in cash terms) of conventional and index-linked gilt auctions of equivalent maturity.
-The DMO's annual remit may specify any plans for sales by mini-tender, and may also set out any rules concerning notice periods, amounts and/or maturities of such operations. - 90.
-In its quarterly issuance calendar the DMO may specify the week(s) in which any tenders will take place.
-Alternatively, and usually following the announcement of the result of a syndicated offer, the DMO may seek market views on preferred timing and/or choice of stock for a tender within the prevailing quarter.
+The DMO's annual remit may specify any plans for sales by mini-tender, and may also set out any rules concerning notice periods, amounts and/or maturities of such operations.

+91. Demand for mini-tenders (including views on preferred timing and/or choice of gilt) may be communicated to the DMO via the quarterly consultation process or at other times during the year.
 Advance notice will be given of the specific details of the mini-tenders via (an) announcement(s) that will detail the identity of the gilt(s) involved; the intended size of the operation; any applicable limitations on participation (e.g. minimum acceptable prices, number of bids permissible, and allocation limits); and other operational details.
 Tenders in index-linked gilts will normally be held on a single price basis, and those in conventional gilts may be either single price or multiple price format, with bids at the striking/clearing price subject to the usual pro rata scaling.
-There are no non-competitive or post auction option facilities in respect of mini-tenders. - 91.
-As with tap operations detailed below, GEMMs will be invited to submit bids, via BAS, either for their own account or on behalf of clients, in the same denominations as specified for auctions, within the timetable outlined in the screen announcement.
+There are no non-competitive or post auction option facilities in respect of mini-tenders.

+92. GEMMs will be invited to submit bids, via BAS, either for their own account or on behalf of clients, in the same denominations as specified for auctions, within the timetable outlined in the screen announcement.
 Results of the operation, including new amounts outstanding, will be published as soon as possible, with settlement and, where appropriate, creation of the relevant gilt(s) taking place on the following business day.
 The DMO expects all counterparties to be able to honour their commitments on that day.